sentclose/sentc-docs/docs/guide/e2ee/encrypt.md

 :::

 @tab Flutter
-For Flutter, Uint8List are used for raw data.
+For Flutter, Uint8List is used for raw data.

 For a group: